 - needs help with personal care, a care home isn’t necessarily the only option; domiciliary care, home help or home care services can provide assistance at home.
-For more information, see Home care and support service.
+For more information, see Domiciliary care.

-- wants to remain independent, but staying in their own home is no longer viable, extra care housing could also be an option (for more information, see What types of sheltered housing are there?).
+- wants to remain independent, but staying in their own home is no longer viable, extra care housing could also be an option.

-- needs help with personal care, another possible solution might be for them to move in with you (see Your relative moves in with you).
+- needs help with personal care, another possible solution might be for them to move in with you.

 If your relative wants to consider any of these care options, the first step is to get a needs assessment from their local authority.
 Use our Care services directory to find local authority services for older people.